waliur529/gmail-attack/README.md

-# gmail-attack
+gmail-attack
-#you also need use python3
+you also need use python3
-#How can you use it
+How can you use it
-#use the script termux or linux
+use the script termux or linux use python3 g-attack.py
-#use python3 g-attack.py
-#First on the less sucure app your gmail account..
+First on the less sucure app your gmail account.. https://myaccount.google.com/lesssecureapps?pli=1
-https://myaccount.google.com/lesssecureapps?pli=1

-#first login your gmail account....
+first login your gmail account....

-#next put the b0x victim id...
+next put the b0x victim id...

-#now slect amount of bombing your need......
+now slect amount of bombing your need......

 VISIT MORE ON YOUTUBE:https://www.youtube.com/channel/UCgGExmjNQ79B-lU96J5VZvg

 MADE_BY:     TEAM BANGLADESH  {we are AnOnYmOuSe}

+Usegage........
+apt-get install python3
+cd gmail-attack
+python3 g_attack.py

+NOW ENJOY.................